ed-curran/TrustBox/apps/dpdtf/README.md

 This demonstration aims to show how the PDTF might define which organisations are participating in the trust framework, including what their roles are, using a [trust establishment document](https://identity.foundation/trust-establishment/).
 And crucially, how it can communicate that effectively to end users (generally buyers and sellers of properties).
-Additionally, it integrates with the [DDIATF](../docs/README.md) to demonstrate how the PDTF could be recognised as a scheme, therefore providing it a measure of trustworthiness in the eyes of users.
+Additionally, it integrates with [TrustUk](../docs/README.md) to demonstrate how the PDTF could be recognised as a scheme, therefore providing it a measure of trustworthiness in the eyes of users.
 This shows how trust can be "chained", or form a web of relationships.